Cost of LivingUpdated May 2026

 How Spokane Compares Regionally for Cost of Living

-Regionally, Spokane occupies a premium position for cost of living costs.
+Regionally, Spokane occupies a value-oriented position for cost of living.
 Compared to nearby Coeur d'Alene, Kennewick, Yakima, Spokane's pricing reflects its unique economic profile: a mid-size city balancing accessibility with quality.
 The west region generally runs above national averages due to housing costs that ripple through all service categories.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Spokane